lilianabraescu/Getting-and-Cleaning-Data-Course-Project/README.md

 •	"BodyBody" replaced by "Body"

-•	"code" column from Merged_data was replaced by "activity"
+•	"code" column was replaced by "descriptive_activity"

-•	 new names of the entire data set “Merged_Data” are printed.
+•	 new names are printed.

 #### 5. Independent tidy data set with the average of each variable for each activity and each subject
-The final “Tidy_Data” set was created by summarizing “Merged_Data” with labels from step 4 grouped by “subject” and “activity”; average (mean) of each variable for each activity and each subject was taken using summarise_all() function.
-A .txt file was created with write.table() using row.name=FALSE according to the instructions received for the course project submission.
+First, “subject” was set as factor variable, and  “Tidy_Data” was created as a data set with average (mean) of each variable for each “subject” and “descriptive_activity”.
+Finally, entries were ordered and a .txt file was created with write.table() using row.name=FALSE according to the received instructions for course project submission.

 ### References: